C-EB/Spam_classifier/README.md

 structures_counter(spam_emails).most_common()
 ```

-This code block explores the different structures of the emails.
+Explores the different structures of the emails.

 **Output:**